Connecting to AWS

 Connect an AWS Account

-CloudZero strongly recomments that you connect your AWS Management Account before connection other AWS accounts.
+CloudZero strongly recommends that you connect your AWS Management Account before connecting other AWS accounts.
 This allows CloudZero to retrieve your billing data.

 You must be a CloudZero Admin to add new Connections to the platform.